Isla de Providencia, Colombia’s unspoilt paradise island

-Once their time was done, the residents of Providence Island decided to replace the workforce with African slaves, and the island became a slave-trading hub.
-Bizarrely, for all that’s wrong with that sentence, it’s the profiting that the Puritans took issue with, and so slaves were only able to be traded for tobacco, not hard cash.
+Once their time was done, the residents of Isla de Providencia decided to replace the workforce with African slaves, and the island became a slave-trading hub.
+Bizarrely, for all that’s wrong with that sentence, it was the ungodly profiting that the Puritans took issue with, and so slaves were only able to be traded for tobacco, not hard cash.

-The economy of Providence Island took a few dips south so it instead became a hub for pirates and expeditions on their quest to take down the Spanish.
+The economy of Isla de Providencia took a few dips south so it instead became a hub for pirates and expeditions on their quest to take down the Spanish.
 Isla de Providencia was positioned in the ‘mouth of the Spanish empire’ in Latin America, so it was perfectly placed as a spot from which to defend all that was British in the Caribbean.
 The island was eventually gifted to Colombia in the Victorian times.

 While the island itself doesn’t have a particular narco problem, thousands of local men have gone missing after setting off in their boats over the last few decades.
 Some ended up in prisons in Miami, others died at sea.
 Many Isla de Providencia families never find out which was the fate of their loved one.

 Safety on Isla de Providencia

-We felt incredibly safe on Providencia island, mostly owing to islanders’ friendly and helpful attitudes.
+We felt incredibly safe on Isla de Providencia, mostly owing to islanders’ friendly and helpful attitudes.
 Stand idly on the street too long and you’ll have a local asking you how they can help.

 In all honesty, we’ve always wanted to check out more of the Caribbean, but safety concerns on larger islands often mean you’re advised to stay within the boundaries of an all-inclusive resort and therefore are not able to see what real life is like there.